spring-projects/spring-data-geode/README.md

 region.put(Long.valueOf(1), new Person("Jane", "Smith"));
 ~~~~~

-* Or/And `GemFireTemplate` to interact with GemFire:
+* And/Or `GemFireTemplate` to interact with Geode:

 ~~~~~ java
 template.query("person = 1");